ldg/news-homepage-main/README.md

 ## My process

 My approach to this project was to first consider the markup I'd need to build out the website as outlined in design specifications.
 I knew I wanted to build it mobile-first, I chose to limit the breakpoints to generic sizes rather than try to support too many devices.
 In the previous projects I'd tried supporting too many devices and I found it got too complex for me to manage effectively.
 So with this project I decided to simplify things, and be successful within that scope.
 As an extra challenge for myself I included styles for tablets and wide-screen monitors as well as for phones and smaller desktop screens.

+On the tablet view I want outside the design specs and made some design decisions, making the blog-list items easier to navigate by simplifying their layout so they where more like cards.
+I did this because the challenge only specified desktop and mobile, so I thought since I'm adding this extra challenge to the project I'd give myself the flexibility to explore the layout a bit.

 ### Built with